Trenitalia France: History

 In June 2016, Transdev sold their 33% share in Thello to Trenitalia, giving their Italian partner full control over Thello.
 Transdev stated that poor revenues were due to increased customs controls thanks to the European migrant crisis, the Paris terrorist attacks in November 2015 as well as delays caused by railway engineering works.

 On 21 March 2018, Roberto Rinaudo, Thello's CEO, announced the company's ambitious to operate a daytime high speed service that would link Milan, Turin, Lyon, and Paris; it was also stated that the booking of train paths for the new service had already commenced.
 In June of the following year, further details emerged; the envisioned service, which was stated to potentially begin as early as June 2020, would be operated by Italian Frecciarossa 1000 trainsets and was declared to have a total journey time of six hours and 45 minutes end-to-end, more than 20 minutes faster than the existing TGV services due to the Frecciarossia trains being fitted with the necessary European Train Control System (ETCS) apparatus to facilitate their running on the Turin–Milan high-speed railway.

 In March 2020, Thello overnight services between Paris and Venice were suspended due to the COVID-19 pandemic having caused a significant drop in patronage; at the same time, the daytime train service was also cut back to run between Nice and Milan.
 During June 2021, all services under the Thello brand were withdrawn; at the same time, Trenitalia announced its focus on operating high speed services between the two countries in the aftermath of the pandemic.
 The service's permanent withdrawal was criticised, given the reduction in services between Nice and Milan; the decision also contrasted sharply against efforts by other operators (such as ÖBB Nightjet) to increase the number of night trains in Europe around the same time.

+Milan–Paris Frecciarossa

 Despite the withdrawal of Thello, Trenitalia remained interested in running high speed services between the two nations.
 Accordingly, during October 2021, it was announced that Trenitalia would be relaunching cross-border services between France and Italy under the Trenitalia France brand; in support of this, a test train had been run in the previous month while approval for the rolling stock had been received back in June of that same year.
-On 18 December 2021, commercial service between Milan and Paris was resumed by the company.
+On 18 December 2021, the Milan–Paris Frecciarossa was launched.
 Differences from the prior operation include a focus on high speed service, including exclusively running Frecciarossa 1000 trainsets so far.

+On 5 April 2022, Trenitalia France introduced a shortworking service between Lyon-Perrache and Paris Gare de Lyon, with an intermediate stop in Lyon-Part-Dieu.
+Three trains in each direction per day were initially scheduled, increasing to five trains from 1 June 2022.

 Rolling stock

 Current high-speed services

-Trenitalia France is using Trenitalia's Frecciarossa 1000 trainsets for its services between Milan, Lyon, and Paris.
+In 2025, current services using the Frecciarossa 1000 are: